Remote stakeholders track progress, control workflow and manage quality from afar.

 CHALLENGE: Provide virtual job site access through a user-friendly desktop dashboard

 Gary Womack is the boots-on-the-ground man for Noble Investment Group, but he’s not the only person who wants to have a regular look around the firm’s project sites.
 Such a visual review used to require the Atlanta-based investment firm’s principals to fly or drive to places where Noble was building or renovating hotels.
 It was a time- and money-consuming chore for Noble executives, who manage the company’s $2 billion in hotels and resort assets throughout the United States — most affiliated with Marriott, Hyatt, Starwood, and Hilton.
-Then Noble discovered OxBlue, which provides Web-enabled, time-lapse cameras that deliver virtual access to construction sites anywhere, anytime.
+Then Noble discovered OxBlue, which provides time-lapse cameras delivering virtual access to construction sites anywhere, anytime.

 SOLUTION: Construction cameras that offer superior virtual monitoring

 Noble looked at other construction cameras and even tried a few, but the company chose OxBlue over competitors because of its superior, easy-to-use technology: high-resolution, time-lapse images available via a Web-enabled platform enhanced with robust features, such as weather sensors and zoom-in viewing.

 “OxBlue’s technology makes visual time-travel simple,” Womack said.
 “We have the flexibility to look back in time and see a project from beginning to the current point.”

 Noble also has realized a number of other benefits since deploying OxBlue cameras.
 For example, on previous construction projects, cameras helped Noble manage the resolution of construction disagreements.

 “We were able to use OxBlue images to quantify the time spent on site and materials that were coming and going,” Womack said.
 “It helped us resolve several disputes.”